cdapio/cdap/cdap-docs/tracker-manual/source/http-restful-api.rst

 All Cask Tracker features are available via HTTP RESTful endpoints.
-It supports searching of the *_auditLog* dataset, managing preferred tags, querying metrics, managing the data dictionary, and updating configurations, using a set of HTTP RESTful APIs.
+It supports searching of the *_auditLog* dataset, managing preferred tags, querying metrics, managing the data dictionary, and updating configurations, all using a set of HTTP RESTful APIs.
 (See the :ref:`Reference Manual: HTTP RESTful API
 <http-restful-api-introduction>` for details on the conventions used for these HTTP RESTful APIs.)

 Searching the *_auditLog* Dataset